-Gloucester City’s manager, Daf Williams, expressed immense pride in his team’s resilience after a hard-fought 2-1 comeback victory against Hanwell Town.
-This crucial win on the road secures vital three points as the Tigers continue their charge for second place in the league.
+Gloucester City manager Daf Williams praised his team’s resilience and character following their hard-fought 2-1 comeback victory against Hanwell Town.
+The win, achieved on Hanwell’s unbeaten home ground, brings Gloucester vital points in their pursuit of second place in the league.

-The manager also highlighted the team’s ability to overcome adversity, noting injuries and last-minute changes.
-In the warm-up, loanee Jamal Mohammed suffered an injury and was replaced by King Baidoo.
-Despite these challenges, city players stayed focused and performed at a high level.
+The manager also highlighted the team’s ability to overcome adversity, pointing to injuries in the warm-up and the week prior.
+West Brom loanee Jamal Mohammed was forced out due to injury just before kickoff, replaced by King Baidoo.
+Despite these setbacks and other fitness concerns, the players maintained their high standards.

 Hanwell Town: Beasant, Sankoh, Oladunjoye, N’diti (Odell 75), Matton, Hoath, Sanogo (Waight 87), Cooper, Bradbury, Krasniqi (Crichlow 83), Snee.